shajra/haskell-tags-nix/README.md

 ## Fully static tags files<a id="sec-3-5"></a>

-The default behavior of `nix-haskell-tags` generates writable tags files.
-With the `--static` switch of `nix-haskell-tags` you can generate a single read-only tags file stored in `/nix/store` and guaranteed to only have references to source also in `/nix/store`.
+The default behavior of `haskell-tags-nix` generates writable tags files.
+With the `--static` switch of `haskell-tags-nix` you can generate a single read-only tags file stored in `/nix/store` and guaranteed to only have references to source also in `/nix/store`.
 Any source originally located outside `/nix/store` will have a snapshot copied into `/nix/store`.

 This tags file is then symlinked into the current working directory.